 Postponement of parent’s leave by your employer

-Parent’s leave may be postponed once by the HSE.
+Parent’s leave may be postponed once by an employer.
 This can happen where the leave would have a substantial adverse effect on the service.

 - seasonal variations in the volume of work

 - unavailability of a person to carry out the duties of the employee taking parent’s leave